-I can use any free software that can operate on my MacBook running OS X (you do NOT have to be on a Macintosh).
+I can use any free software that can operate on my MacBook running OS X (you do NOT have to use a Macintosh computer on your end for an online presentation).
 I have a built-in web cam and a built-in microphone (though I prefer to use a headset or clearer audio).

 If your participants will be in different locations, participating via their own laptops and hear the audio on their own speakers, you can go with platforms such as ReadyTalk, WebEx, AdobeConnect or GoToMeeting.
 Note your organization would be responsible for setting up the tech required for such an event and for all fees associated with setup.

 If all participants will be in one room together, you have two options for my presenting.
 In either case, for me to do an online consultation with your onsite group, you need:

 Here are your two options for a group that will be all onsite together:

 Scenario #1: The No Internet option:

 You have signed up for a free or paid account on WebEx at least one week before the event, OR, you have provided me with details of the software you prefer for a webinar (remember that any fees to use any software on my part must be paid for on your part).

 You have a microphone hooked up to the computer, so that each attendee can come to the mic with questions, or the mic can go to them, or a person is ready to listen to each question and then repeat it for me.

 It's wonderful to be able to see participants who are asking questions - and that requires a web cam on your part - but it's not absolutely necessary.